CANADA STOCKS-TSX gets boost from financials but oils drag

 The Toronto Stock Exchange S&P/TSX composite index .GSPTSE rose 20.08 points, or 0.15 percent, to finish the day at 13,811.93.

-Seven of the index's 10 main groups finished higher.
+Seven of the index's 10 main sectors finished higher.
 Technology stocks gained 0.7 percent.
 Other gainers included the materials group, home to mining companies, which was up 0.42 percent.

 Fertilizer giants Potash Corp (POT.TO) and Agrium Inc (AGU.TO) both helped pull the materials group higher.
 Potash was the biggest blue chip gainer, rising 1.51 percent to C$181.87.
 Agrium, which will report quarterly earnings on Wednesday, rose 2.22 percent to C$92.51.